Happy Pollinator Week!

 These native bees come in all sorts of sizes, shapes, and colors.
 Unlike the large hives of honey bees, most native bees live solitary lives burrowing in the ground or in convenient spaces in and around plants.
 They also like bird or bat houses.

 Let’s look at just a few found at Bolsa Chica…

-The Green Sweat Bee (Augochlorella pomoniella) is small (2-3 cm) and a beautiful metallic jewel green.
+The Green Metallic Bee (Agapostemon sp.) or Striped Sweat Bee, is small (~11mm) and a beautiful metallic jewel green.
+This one is female.
+Male bees have prominent black and yellow stripes on their abdomens.
 Sweat bees get their name because they like to land on people to sip their sweat for the salt content.

 This Cuckoo Bee (Tetraloniella pomonae) likes to lay their eggs in the nest of other bees, like the Cuckoo bird.
 This bee gathers and carries pollen on its hairy legs.